 The design and the firmware including the BASIC interpreter is free to download and use.

 And all this is powered by a single chip which costs just $9.58.

-The Colour Maximite is described in the September 2012 and October 2012 issues of Silicon Chip magazine.
+The Colour Maximite was described in the September 2012 and October 2012 issues of Silicon Chip magazine.
 The original monochrome Maximite was described in the March, April and May 2011 issues of Silicon Chip magazine.

 Both designs use a single microcontroller (the PIC32) for all processing and have a similar component count and cost.
 The difference is that the Colour Maximite is a more modern design that was able to use improvements in the Maximite firmware to deliver colour, stereo sound and other features.

 This is the short list of features in both designs:

 |Self contained high performance micro computer with a 32 bit CPU and 128K RAM.|

 |Full featured BASIC interpreter and operating system.
 Instant on, ready for you to type in and test your programs.|